 Example of the 3D printing safety accessory in place with the Smoke and Heat Sensor.

-When it comes to 3D printer safety, Docking Drawer’s Safety Interlock Outlet with Smoke and Heat Sensor is a simple, safe, and smart (not to mention affordable) solution.
+When it comes to 3D printer safety, Docking Drawer’s Fire Guard Safety Outlets are a simple, safe, and smart (not to mention affordable) solution.

-This Safety Interlock Outlet is a 15 amp single gang electrical outlet that features one interlock switch connector as well as one NEMA 5-15 receptacle.
-It also has an LED indicator that will light up green when the outlet and 3D printer are energized, and will turn red and sound an alert when the outlet and 3D printer have been de-energized due to smoke or excessive heat.
+The Fire Guard Safety Outlets are available in either a 15 amp or 20 amp single gang electrical outlet that features one interlock switch connector and one NEMA 5-15 receptacle.
+For multiple appliance protection, the Fire Guard Disconnect with Smoke and Heat Sensor integrates with a double or triple gang junction box (with or without GFCI), and can be GFCI-configured in two different ways.
+All outlets have an LED indicator that will light up green when the outlet and 3D printer are energized and will turn red and sound an alert when the outlet and 3D printer have been de-energized due to smoke or excessive heat.

-The Smoke & Heat Sensor mounts nearby, and will de-energize the outlet and connected printer at the first sign of smoke or excessive heat, or if the temperature rises more than 15°F per minute.
+The heat and smoke detector mounts nearby, and will de-energize the outlet and connected printer at the first sign of smoke or excessive heat, or if the temperature rises more than 15°F per minute.
 This safety outlet features a low-voltage, 10-foot long cable and is intended to be an additional layer of safety for your 3D printer (it is not a replacement for an approved smoke detector, as required by code for your home).

-Rendering showing where the Safety Interlock Outlet and Smoke and Heat Sensor are installed on a 3D printer.
+Rendering showing where the Fire Guard Outlet and Smoke and Heat Sensor are installed on a 3D printer.

 Invest in the Safety of Your Home

-You can purchase the Docking Drawer Safety Interlock Outlet with Smoke and Heat Sensor in packs of 1, 5, or 10 to not only enhance 3D printer safety measures, but to protect yourself from other common household fire culprits like microwaves, dishwashers, electric dryers, A/V closets, and any device that's left unattended while powered on.
+You can purchase the Fire Guard Disconnect with Smoke and Heat Sensor alone or purchase the 15 amp and 20 amp Docking Drawer Fire Guard Safety Outlets in packs of 1, 5, or 10 to not only enhance 3D printer safety measures but also to protect yourself from other common household fire culprits like microwaves, dishwashers, electric dryers, A/V closets, and any device that's left unattended while powered on.

 – RICH D. RETIRED FIRE CHIEF